Skip to main content

 Residential exemptions, CPA surcharge exemptions, and hardship relief

 • What it is: Extra local relief that can sit on top of senior programs.
 A residential exemption helps owner-occupants in some places.
-A CPA exemption can remove the Community Preservation Act surcharge for qualifying low-income seniors.
+A Community Preservation Act exemption can remove the local CPA surcharge for qualifying low-income seniors.
 Hardship relief can help in special cases.

-• How it helps: Boston’s FY2026 residential exemption saves up to $4,353.74.
+• How it helps: Boston’s residential exemption for FY2026 saves up to $4,353.74.
 CPA savings depend on your town’s surcharge and home value, so there is no single statewide dollar amount.

 • What to gather: Proof of owner-occupancy, deed, tax return address, photo ID, and for hardship relief, proof of the financial or medical hardship.